half2me/bedbug/README.md

-# bedbug
+# BedBug
-A PoC tool for infecting Embedded devices
+A PoC tool for infecting Embedded Devices